To see a list of each author’s blog posts, click their name under the picture.

 I am an Assistant Professor in Ethics of Technology at Eindhoven University of Technology in the Netherlands.
-My current research project is on the ethical and meta-ethical implications of evolutionary theory.
-Before coming to Utrecht I worked as teaching fellow at the European Inter-University Centre for Human Rights and Democratisation in Venice, as lecturer in social philosophy at Maastricht University, and as postdoctoral researcher at Utrecht University.
+Previously I worked as teaching fellow at the European Inter-University Centre for Human Rights and Democratisation in Venice, as lecturer in social philosophy at Maastricht University, and as postdoctoral researcher at Utrecht University.
 I hold a PhD from the European University Institute in Florence.
 My husband and I live in Baarn, a village in the province of Utrecht, together with our two daughters Philine and Romy.

 I work on various questions at the intersection of economics and philosophy, currently focussing on ethics and organizations and ethics in finance.
 Methodologically, I sit between many chairs and I have come to like the variety.
 I think of my work as critical, empirically informed social philosophy.

-Mirjam is PhD student in Political Theory at Humboldt University Berlin.
-Her research focuses on questions concerning the normative issues related to global relations of production, in particular global exploitation.
+Mirjam is a postdoctoral fellow at Justitia Amplificata at the Free University Berlin.
+Her research focuses on questions concerning the normative issues related to global relations of production, structural injustice and feminist theory.

 Currently postdoc at KU Leuven, I hold a Ph.D. in political philosophy from the University of Louvain (Belgium).
-My main research interests are theories of justice, democratic theory, education, social rights and socialism.
+My main research interests are theories of justice, democratic theory, and civic education.

 I am a PHD fellow at the Institute of Philosophy at KU Leuven.
 I am working on questions of distributive justice and in particular on principles of justice that are relevant to the European Union.